Parralogic/Bash-Scripts/bouncer/5GHz/READme.txt

 UPDATE!
 11/05/2020
-tested working under archbang linux 0111, thanx to Mrgreen!. bouncer5GHz will deauth all unknown 5GHz clients connected to your network @ the "same time".
+tested working under archbang linux 0111, thanx to MrGreen!. bouncer5GHz will deauth all unknown 5GHz clients connected to your network @ the "same time".
 Starting the timer requires you to press enter;